 What about canvas?
 First of all, canvas insulates well enough not to get hot on a warm day or cold in the chilly weather.
 Next, cotton is a breathable fabric, which means that you won't have any issues with condensation.
 Finally, this material can last a long time and is more resistant to harmful UV rays than polyester.
 On the downside, canvas tents are heavy and bulky.
 Plus, they require more maintenance.
 Keep in mind that it's imperative to completely dry out your canvas tent before putting it away, which takes a lot longer than polyester.
 Otherwise, you are very likely to get mildew in your tent.

-Dome and outfitter tents are two of the most popular tent designs.
-Your final decision should depend on the duration of your camping adventure, the kind of camping ground you’re going to visit, the number of campers, the expected weather conditions, the height of the campers, and finally, the amount of storage space you’ll need.
-If you consider all these aspects, it will be simpler to make the right decision on what kind of tent will best meet your camping needs.
+Dome and outfitter tents are two of the most popular designs.
+Your final decision should depend on the duration of your camping adventure, the kind of camping ground you're going to visit, the number of campers, the expected weather conditions, the height of the campers, and finally, the amount of storage space you'll need.
+If you consider all these aspects, it will be simpler to make the right decision on what kind of wildlife shelter will best meet your camping needs.

 In general, an outfitter tent provides more space than the average dome tent.
 If you need a shelter to share with a large group, an outfitter tent seems like the most reasonable solution.
 They provide more floor and headroom due to their straight wall design.
 Not to mention, this also means more storage space as well as opportunity to use bunk beds.
 Campers can stand upright inside an outfitter tent thanks to its high ceiling.